Girish-Br/TigerHall-Content/README.md

 cd tigerhall-content
 Install dependencies:

-npm install
-Start the development server:
+npm install or npm install --legacy-peer-deps(if you face issue during dependency installation) Start the development server:

 npm start
-Open your browser and navigate to http://localhost:3000 to see the application in action.
+Open your browser and navigate to http://localhost:9000 to see the application in action.

 ## Usage
 Search Content: Use the search box on the right side to filter content by keywords.